 For our U.S. plans, which account for more than 80% of the total benefit obligations of our defined benefit pension plans, we used a discount rate assumption of 6.20% at our October 31, 2007 measurement date.
 This rate is intended to reflect the rates at which the obligations could be effectively settled at that date.
 We use corporate bond yields published by a recognized financial institution as an indicator of potential settlement rates.
 The projected payment for each year is discounted using the rates specified by the yield curve.
 The sum of these discounted payments is the benefit obligation.
-The discount rate disclosed is the single rate applied to all projected payment date of 5.75% was used in the determination of the 2007 net periodic pension cost.
+The discount rate disclosed is the single rate applied to all projected payments that creates an equivalent obligation.
+The discount rate from the October 31, 2006 measurement date of 5.75% was used in the determination of the 2007 net periodic pension cost.
 A change of 0.5% in the discount rate would change our estimated 2008 net periodic pension cost by approximately \$1.3 million.